 Liz Trosper is an artist and curator living and working in Dallas, Texas.
 She has an MFA from UT Dallas and was a grad-resident at CentralTrak: The UT Dallas Artist’s Residency from 2013-2015.
 Trosper is represented by Barry Whistler Gallery in Dallas, and her work has been shown in art spaces such as CentralTrak, The Dallas Contemporary, Lawndale Art Center in Houston, Richland College, UT Dallas, Academic Gallery in New York and many other galleries and exhibition spaces.
 Trosper is a lecturer at UT Dallas and curates a nonprofit experimental art space in Dallas called Umbrella.

-While embracing technology, I acknowledge the importance of the body and embodied thinking.
 My work builds from the flatbed picture plane associated with Rauschenberg’s model of painting articulated by Steinberg.
 In much the same way that everyone has a memory of the way a bed feels, my paintings play on the sensation of paint, how it looks and feels, juxtaposed with everyday technology, which most people experience as part of a work routine.
-These works play on those assumptions along with our sense of motion, falling or being caught in some kind of suspension in contradiction to the gravity that acts on our bodies.
+My most current works evoke that sensation along with a sense of motion, falling or being caught in some kind of suspension in contradiction to the gravity that acts on our bodies.